danilo-patrucco/DOD_cert_aggregator/README.md

   - **Image:** `danilopatrucco1/dodcerts`
   - **Tags:** semantic version tags (`vX.Y.Z`) + `latest`
 - Uses GitHub Actions to keep both the **image** and the **Docker Hub description** up to date.

+The **authoritative source of truth** for these certificates is always the official DoD PKI repositories on Cyber.mil and related DoD-operated endpoints.

 ---